Phastboy/nvim/README.md

 ## Description

 This repository contains a Neovim configuration setup using Lua.
 It includes various plugins and settings to enhance the Neovim experience.
+This configuration is based on NvChad.

 ## Installation